 Rationale: You call overseas every single day, whether it’s for business or personal purposes, but you need a plan that won’t break the bank.
 Unlimited calls are preferable for this type of use, although it’s worth remembering that most plans have acceptable use policies that won’t quite allow you to keep the line open 24/7.

-Equally compelling could be Lycamobile’s competing Unlimited L plan, which bundles in unlimited landline and mobile calls to Argentina, Austria, Belgium, Brazil, Canada, Chile, China, Colombia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, India, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malaysia, Mexico, Netherlands, New Zealand, Norway, Peru, Poland, Portugal, Puerto Rico, Romania, Singapore, South Africa, Spain, Sweden, Thailand, United Kingdom and the United States.
+Equally compelling could be Lycamobile’s competing Unlimited L plan, which bundles in unlimited landline and mobile calls to Argentina, Austria, Belgium, Brazil, Brunei Darussalam, Canada, Chile, China, Colombia, Cyprus Greek, Czech republic, Denmark, Estonia, France, Finland, French Guiana, Germany, Greece, Hong Kong, Hungary, Iceland, Ireland, India, Indonesia, Italy, Israel, Japan, Korea South, Latvia, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Mongolia, Netherlands, New Zealand, Norway, Peru, Poland, Portugal, Puerto Rico, Reunion Island, Romania, Singapore, Slovakia, Spain, Switzerland, Sweden, Taiwan, Thailand, UK, USA and Venezuela.

 Again, covering every country and call type in a single table would be impractical and near impossible to read, but here’s a sample comparison of rates across these two plans.

 |Example call costs|